adem-fennani/order-confirmation-agent/README.md

 - `POST /orders/{order_id}/message`: Send a message to the agent for a specific order, triggering a response.
 - `GET /orders/{order_id}/conversation`: Retrieve the conversation history for a specific order.
 - `DELETE /orders/{order_id}`: Delete an order.
+- `POST /sms-webhook`: Handle incoming SMS messages from Twilio.
+- `POST /test-sms`: Send a test SMS to a verified number.
 - `PUT /orders/{order_id}`: Update an existing order.
 - `POST /orders/{order_id}/reset`: Reset the conversation for a specific order.